comradecobweb/neptune-cash-js/README.md

 [first 20 implemented API methods](https://github.com/Neptune-Crypto/neptune-core/blob/41f5db8a38b2b1cc9f2880a04e71858084396d77/neptune-core/src/application/json_rpc/core/api/ops.rs#L32-L92).
 Licensed under [Apache-2.0](LICENSE.md).

+> [!IMPORTANT]
+> To see `README.md` or source code of your version please checkout to the right tag.
+> The [npm packages](https://www.npmjs.com/package/neptune-cash) already contain the right data.

 ## How to use it?

 I assume, that you have already used libraries like [ethers](https://ethers.org/) or [viem](https://viem.sh/) and